griffey999/test0219/README.md

 MOIL SDK description
 ============================================================================================================================
 MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.
 Following examples are on ubuntu 18.04 .
 One of MOIL's core technology is to calibrate a fisheye lens no matter the fisheye lens is cheap(Not well-produced) or expensive(Well-produced).
 After calibrating , MOIL will have a set of fisheye parameters and based on it to implement the fisheye image with the SDK functions.
-Below demo is with dedicated calibrated  fisheye lens , don't try to change the original image and parameters , it will lead to not perfect or uncertain output.
+Changing the parameters or image will lead to uncertain output.
 ![](https://user-images.githubusercontent.com/3524867/73999970-65850480-49a1-11ea-9e0b-6b88d1d49fb7.jpg)
 ![](https://user-images.githubusercontent.com/3524867/74001393-61a7b100-49a6-11ea-96a0-112dbdeb7b05.jpg)
 -----------------------------------------------------------------------------------------------------------------------------